-The BEE editor includes a built-in file manager.
-The file manager is the component that you will use to browse, search, and select the images and documents that you wish to use in your email message.
+The Beefree builder includes a built-in file manager.
+The file manager is the component that you will use to browse, search, and select the images and documents that you wish to use in your email or page.

 With the handy file manager you can: